Best Forex Broker 2017

 Most beginner traders tend to forget to factor in customer service when making their choice of the broker to sign up with.
 They may not realize the importance customer service plays in their overall trading experience.
 With customer service, it is not whether you will ever need their assistance but rather a question of when you will need their assistance.
 Because regardless of how experienced or knowledgeable a trader might be, there will always come a time when assistance from customer service is required.
 When that time comes, you want to be able to get in touch with the support team without any difficulties.
 So it is important to check if the broker that you intend to sign up with is able to provide you with reliable customer support.

 Check to see if there are multiple ways of contacting customer support.
 Most brokers will provide their clients with several ways such as email, live chat and telephone for their clients to get in touch with customer support.
-If a broker’s customer support can only be contacted through email during office hours, than this is a big red flag.
-It shows that you might not be able to get the assistance that you need when the time comes.
 In short, you don’t want to be in a position where you have to spend countless nights worrying about what your broker is going to do with your problem.

 Value Added Services